 - Have separate utensils for everything!

-- Teach little ones to use utensils or ask for help in dishing up rather than using their fingers.
+- Teach little ones to use utensils or ask for help dishing up rather than using their fingers.

 For this reason, try to have a backup plan.
 Pack a meal in case there isn’t safe food available.
 This isn’t ideal but it’s better than watching everyone else eat while you’re starving!

-As someone with food allergies, it's crucial to be aware of the risks of cross-contact and take steps to prevent it.
+If you have food allergies, it's crucial to be aware of the risks of cross-contact and take steps to prevent it.

 By following these tips and staying vigilant, we can reduce the risk of experiencing a potentially life-threatening allergic reaction.